Contributing to Public AI Network

 Welcome Contributors!

 You don’t need to ask permission to contribute to this site.
-Anyone can open a pull request to make changes, improvements, or additions to publicai.network.
+Anyone can open a pull request (a proposed change) to make improvements or additions to publicai.network.
 We actively encourage it!

 Whether you want to: